By George Beccaloni

-Wallace spent 8 years travelling and collecting natural history specimens (mainly beetles, butterflies and birds) in the Malay Archipelago (now Singapore, Malaysia and Indonesia) - an experience he regarded as being the defining period of his life.
+Wallace spent 8 years travelling and collecting natural history specimens (mainly beetles, butterflies and birds) in the Malay Archipelago (now Singapore, Malaysia, Indonesia and East Timor) - an experience he regarded as being the defining period of his life.
 He left England in March 1854 when he was 31 years of age and arrived back in April 1862, when he was 39.
-The sculpture the WMF hopes to commission to commemorate the 100th anniversary of Wallace's death in 2013 will depict him as he was during this time.
+The sculpture the WMF has commissioned to commemorate the 100th anniversary of Wallace's death in 2013 will depict him as he was during this time.

 What did Wallace look like aged 31 – 39?